 Phase 3 allowed Axia to tell the company’s expansion story to the national business media and to the industry trade media as well as assist the company in entering for and winning awards.
 The public relations firm also provided support for a new product launch.

 Axia delivered results and quickly impressed the client.
 The client enjoyed being able to tell its side of the story via the PR agency, which had the contacts and credibility to facilitate such open dialog.
 This cleared the aura of “scam” and suspicion.
-According to Nasdaq Media Intelligence, the PR campaign earned more than 100 news stories, including three print articles, one TV broadcast and more than 90 online and social media mentions, creating more than 78,713,184 impressions.
-The coverage had an earned publicity value of approximately $1.2 million, according to Nasdaq.
+According to NASDAQ Media Intelligence, the PR campaign earned more than 100 news stories, including three print articles, one TV broadcast and more than 90 online and social media mentions, creating more than 78.7 million impressions.

 During the PR campaign, the client’s new website product launch made it “the fastest website in history to reach one million users,” according to company officials, citing that the feat took less than 3.5 months.
 In contrast, music streaming platform Spotify took five months to reach this milestone.
 Dropbox took seven months; Facebook: 10 months; Pinterest: 20 months; and Twitter: 24 months.
 Within three years, the website attracted more than 10 million users.